data-analyst-guy/Customer-Behavior-Analysis-for-an-E-Commerce-Platform-/README.md

 # Explore-Ecommerce-Dataset-SQL-in-BigQuery-

+### 🎯 **Use Cases in My Project**
+I used this dataset to analyze customer behavior and optimize e-commerce performance.
+Specifically, I:

+- Queried session data to understand conversion rates from different traffic sources.
+- Identified top-selling products based on revenue and purchase frequency.
+- Analyzed the customer journey to determine the most effective acquisition channels.

 ### Project Overview
 📌 Introduction
 The Google Analytics Sample Dataset is a public dataset provided by Google through BigQuery.
 It contains real-world e-commerce data from the Google Merchandise Store, allowing analysts to practice SQL queries and data analysis techniques.